arisKoutsou/linear-ir/README.md

 # linear-ir
 Conversion of CLI stack-based intermediate language to a register-based representation.

+We briefly present the Virtual Execution System (VES) of the Common Language Infra structure (CLI) and the properties of the stack based Common Intermediate Language (CIL).
+Then we inspect managed assemblies by browsing through types, type members and CIL method instructions.
+A Control Flow Graph (CFG) is generated for method instruc tions.
+This CFG method representation is used as a first approach to convert the stack- based intermediate representation to a register-based (linear) representation.
+A second approach to this conversion is examined which uses important properties of managed CIL code.
+Finally, we compare our results and highlight future applications of register-based IL in code analysis.

+A more detailed presentation of the project can be found in the file ``` thesis.pdf ```.

 # Build with make and Mono
 You will need Mono 4.4.2 or later and NuGet Package Manager
 1. Install NuGet Package Manager and update